-Prince George's County and ten other municipalities in Maryland have been conducting discharge characterization monitoring since the early 1990s.
+Frederick County and ten other municipalities in Maryland have been conducting discharge characterization monitoring since the early 1990s.
 From this expansive monitoring, a statewide database has been developed that includes hundreds of storms across numerous land uses.
 Analyses of this dataset and other research performed nationally effectively characterize stormwater runoff in Maryland for NPDES municipal stormwater purposes.
 To build on the existing information and to better track progress toward meeting TMDLs, better data are needed on ESD performance and BMP efficiencies and effectiveness.

 Assessment of controls is critical for determining the effectiveness of the NPDES stormwater management program and progress toward improving water quality.
 The County shall use chemical, biological, and physical monitoring to assess watershed restoration efforts, document BMP effectiveness, or calibrate water quality models for showing progress toward meeting any applicable WLAs developed under EPA approved TMDLs identified above.
-Additionally, the County shall continue physical stream monitoring in the Black Branch watershed to assess the implementation of the latest version of the 2000 Maryland Stormwater Design Manual.
+Additionally, the County shall conduct physical stream monitoring to assess the implementation of the latest version of the 2000 Maryland Stormwater Design Manual.
 Specific monitoring requirements are described below.